buidler-labs/hashgraph-venin-js/README.md

 > **Note #2:** Please keep in mind that, although core features are extensively tested and appear to be working, this is still currently under _heavy-active_ development and, as such, we don't recommend this just yet for production use.
 The API is also very likely to change before we reach there!
 >
->Having said that, we will continue to use it as is in production even at this initial stage just because we can and are quick to solve any issues that we might encounter.
+>Having said that, we will continue to use it "as is" in production even at this initial stage just because we can and are quick to solve any issues that we might encounter.

 ## Features
 Strato already supports a lot of stuff: